You are here

 Definition

-District Manager responsible for implementation, management and budget for licensing programs within a geographic district of the state; or, manager of a large metropolitan driver and/or vehicle licensing office; or, senior licensing programs technical specialist responsible for technical consultation and training within a region; or, motorcycle safety education coordinator responsible for the planning, development, coordination and administration of the statewide motorcycle training and safety education program.
+Manages a driver or vehicle licensing office within a geographic district of the state; or serves as a manager of a large metropolitan driver and vehicle licensing office; or senior licensing programs technical specialist responsible for technical consultation and training within a region.

 Distinguishing Characteristics

-District managers are second level supervisors responsible for oversight of two, or more, licensing offices within a geographic district of the state.
-Licensing offices subordinate to a district manager are supervised by a Licensing Services Representative 3.
+Positions are second level supervisors responsible for oversight of, a licensing office within a geographic district of the state.

-Large metropolitan driver and/or vehicle licensing offices are those offices located in high density population areas and which have a workload sufficient to require seven, or more, full time Licensing Services Representative staff.
-The supervisor of a large metropolitan driver and/or vehicle licensing office reports directly to a Licensing Services Manager 2.
+Large metropolitan driver and vehicle licensing offices are those offices located in high density population areas and which have a workload sufficient to require nine, or more, full time Licensing Services Representative staff.
+The supervisor of a large metropolitan driver and vehicle licensing office reports directly to a Licensing Services Manager.

 A senior licensing programs technical specialist provides technical consultant services to management and is responsible for assessing training needs and, conducting or coordinating, the technical training of staff within a region.
 The technical specialist reports to a regional administrator and works without technical oversight.
-The technical specialist also conducts technical audits of licensing offices within the region and may conduct statewide training as assigned.
+The technical specialist also conducts technical audits of licensing offices and third-party test sites within the region and may conduct statewide training as assigned.

 Typical Work

-Manages a grouping of licensing offices or a metropolitan licensing office; responsible for interviewing, background checks and selection of staff; evaluates performance and conducts corrective action; plans, organizes, assigns and reviews the work of assigned motor vehicle representatives; develops and manages district budget;
+Manages a licensing office or a metropolitan licensing office; responsible for interviewing, reference checks and selection of staff; evaluates performance and takes corrective action, plans, organizes, assigns and reviews work; assists in the resolution of grievances; and conducts annual assessments and performance plans;

-Evaluates training needs; advises and provides training for motor vehicle representatives and staff in new methods, policies, procedures and law; maintains training summaries; participates in employee orientation and career development; develops and coordinates training opportunities for staff within the region; participates in employee orientation and career development; assists department and division training managers; participates as an instructor at in-service training scheduled for all Licensing Services Representatives;
+Evaluates training needs; advises and provides training for motor vehicle representatives and staff in new methods, policies, procedures and law; maintains training summaries; participates in employee orientation and career development; develops and coordinates training opportunities for staff within the region; department and division training managers; participates as an instructor at in-service training scheduled for all Licensing Services Representatives;

-Develops policies and procedures for vehicle safety education programs; coordinates statewide and national vehicle safety education programs; provides assistance to the public in interpreting licensing laws and regulations; develops educational and informational materials for the public; drafts and evaluates legislation pertaining to vehicle safety education programs;
+Develops, revises and implements policies and procedures to align with state and federal regulations; assists the public in interpreting licensing laws and regulations; develops educational and informational materials for the public; monitors and evaluates legislation pertaining to driver, vehicle and vessel licensing processes;

 Conducts technical training for special background, medical and driver education waivers; conducts fraud and special drive test investigations; conducts other investigations as assigned;

-Directs special examinations of problem drivers and difficult re-examinations involving physical or mental handicaps, language barriers, habitual offenders and accident prone drivers; investigates complaints;
+Conducts special examinations of problem drivers and difficult re-examinations involving physical or mental handicaps, language barriers, habitual offenders and accident-prone drivers; investigates complaints;

-Represents Department, within assigned area of responsibility, providing information to public on driver examining, motor vehicle laws, licensing procedures, traffic safety education programs, etc.; acts as liaison to civic groups, service organizations, enforcement agencies and courts; resolves customer complaints; provides testimony to departmental hearings and the courts;
+Represents department, within assigned area of responsibility, providing information to public on driver and motor vehicle laws, licensing procedures, traffic safety education programs, etc.; acts as liaison to civic groups, service organizations, enforcement agencies and courts; resolves customer complaints; provides testimony to departmental hearings and the courts;

-Coordinates or assists implementation of licensing, safety, first aid and disaster relief programs in an assigned area of the state in order to promote and maintain uniform operations;
+Coordinates or assists implementation of licensing, safety, first aid and disaster relief programs in an assigned area of the state to promote and maintain uniform operations;

 Knowledge and Abilities

-Knowledge of: management and leadership skills required to manage people, facilities, equipment and budget; sound business practices; measurements to track successes; office methods and procedures; Washington State Motor Vehicle Code; Department of Licensing's rules, regulations, policies and procedures; licensing training needs; methods and techniques of conducting investigations.
+Knowledge of: management and leadership skills required to manage people, facilities, and equipment; sound business practices; measurements to track successes; office methods and procedures; Washington State drivers’ licensing and motor vehicle laws and administrative codes; Department of Licensing's programs, rules, regulations, licensing policies and procedures; licensing training needs; business technology.

-Ability to: lead and influence a diverse workforce; work with stakeholders within the department, local communities and the public sector; vision the future, set goals and manage resources; assess needs, develop measurements and follow through; develop and manage a district budget; write clearly and concisely; adapt to change seeking solutions; build teams and develop individuals; train and instruct employees in licensing methods and safe driving practices where applicable; interview and conduct motor vehicle operator's examinations; conduct research in motor vehicle operator's background; analyze situations and adopt effective courses of action and/or instruction; deal with the public in an efficient and courteous manner; speak publicly and communicate one-on-one.
+Ability to: read, understand and interpret complex laws, rules, and regulations; answer and solve complex problems; make independent decisions; lead and influence a diverse workforce; work cooperatively and tactfully with stakeholders , local communities and the public sector; assess needs; write clearly and concisely; adapt to change seeking solutions; build teams and develop individuals; train and instruct staff in driver examining and vehicle licensing methods; interview and conduct motor vehicle operator's examinations; analyze situations and adopt effective courses of action and/or instruction; speak publicly and communicate one-on-one.

 Legal Requirement(s)